kaileesegarra/social-network-api/README.md

 4. Configure the request

     GET requests:
-        -Simply send the request to see the response
+        Simply send the request to see the response

         Example: Testing a GET Request
         1. Create a GET request